r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 They only have one Master to spare, after all.

 **Koyanskaya:**
-So you just sit tight while I go assassinate{(M) him /(F) her} before anyone even notices I'm there.
+So you just sit tight while I go assassinate[♂ him /♀ her] before anyone even notices I'm there.

 **Kadoc:**
 ...Looks like Koyanskaya's warped away again.
 You really think she went to the Wandering Sea?